pelectron/static_gui_library/markdown/concepts.md

 ## Item

 Items are the things which occupy one line in the display.
 As such, an Item should have a text storage, be able to handle input and get ticked.
 They can be used for displaying values, mutable and immutable text, or have more of a functional role (for example a button or link).
-For a type `T` to satisfy the item concept, the following must hold:
+For a type `T` to satisfy the `Item` concept, the following must hold:

 | variable | type       |
 | -------- | ---------- |